SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Action Taken:** None - all dishes already properly assigned. **VERIFY:** Confirm if restaurant is still using our service or has fully migrated to RestaurantPlus.net.

+#### River Pizza (Restaurant ID: 952)
+**Status:** ⚠️ NEEDS COURSE ASSIGNMENT | ⚠️ ON RESTAURANTPLUS.NET
+**Date:** 2025-11-03

+**Details:**
+- Total dishes: 71
+- Dishes with course_id: 0 (0%) ❌
+- Dishes with NULL course_id: 71 (100%) ⚠️
+- Courses defined: 12
+- Status: active

+**Courses Available:**
+- Specials, Pizzas, Twin Pizzas, Appetizers, Big Salads, Chicken Wings, Submarines, Canadian Food, Donairs, Pasta, Desserts, Drinks

+**⚠️ SERVICE NOTE:** Restaurant is confirmed on **RestaurantPlus.net/OlivePOS**.
+However, restaurant has complete menu data (71 dishes, 12 courses) in our database with all dishes needing course assignment.

+**⚠️ CRITICAL DECISION NEEDED:**
+1. **FIRST:** Verify if restaurant is still using our service or has fully migrated to RestaurantPlus.net
+2. If still using our service: Assign all 71 dishes to appropriate courses (courses already exist)
+3. If migrated to RestaurantPlus.net: Skip course assignment work

+**Action Taken:** None - awaiting service verification before proceeding with course assignment.

 #### Yorgo's - Nepean (Restaurant ID: 985)
 **Status:** ⚠️ SKIPPED - Already has course assignments (NEEDS REVIEW) **Date:** 2025-11-03